Who We Are

 In 1980 the first Grand River “Champion of Champions” Pow Wow was held.
 When that first Grand Entry took place, it was an exciting and very emotional moment.
 Throughout the years, the Committee has managed to purchase its own bleachers, lights, tents and various equipment and supplies.
 The Committee provides supper to all dancers, singers and volunteers on Saturday and Sunday.

 A lot of help, advice and encouragement has been given to the Pow Wow Committee throughout its lifetime.
-In 2016, the Grand River “Champion of Champions” Pow Wow celebrates its 37th year.
+In 2019, the Grand River “Champion of Champions” Pow Wow celebrated its 40th year.